bioinformatics-lab/BioDragon/WGS_Em.md

 We also use "&&" for going to the next genome analysis... (we must write genome per genome line command).

 Last, but not less important, we can perform the genome annotation using Prokka software...
 For that we will use the files "contigs.fasta" generated by SPADEs.
 Annotation gives us information about the genes function (see how it is amazing?!).

 So far I haven't used Prokkas data.
-I will learn in next week...

 ## PROKKA